tjcarney89/swift-classesAll-lab-ios-0217/README.md

 ## Overview

-In this lab, you'll constructsome classes to represent different kinds of vehicles.
+In this lab, you'll construct some classes to represent different kinds of vehicles.
 We'll also cover the topic of inheritance with classes.

 ## Classes